Salak Tinggi

 Salak Tinggi is a town in Sepang District, Selangor, Malaysia.
-Located about 9 km north of the Kuala Lumpur International Airport, it is the seat of the Sepang district's administration.
+Located about 9 km north of the Kuala Lumpur International Airport, it is the capital and seat of the Sepang district's administration.

 Due to its proximity to the airport, Salak Tinggi is occasionally known as Airport City.

+Salak Tinggi is popular for it's distance from the airport and Sepang International Circuit.